Danvers, Massachusetts: Private schools

 Danvers is home to three private schools.
 St. Mary of the Annunciation School serves pre-kindergarten through eighth grade.
 Plumfield Academy is a small school for grades one through eight, with a philosophy of education based on that of Charlotte Mason.
 St. John's Preparatory School is a school for young men, serving grades six through twelve.
 St. Mary's and St. John's are religiously affiliated.
 St. Mary's is part of the Archdiocese of Boston and Saint John's or commonly known as "the Prep" is a Xaverian Brothers-sponsored school.

 Vocational schools

 In addition to the public and private schools, Danvers once hosted Essex Agricultural High School, an independent, state-funded day school serving grades 9 through 12.
 Essex Agricultural High School has merged with North Shore Tech, which was located in Middleton, which has resulted in a larger, unified campus located in Danvers.

 Essex North Shore Agricultural and Technical School opened in September 2014.
 The school offers 24 technical and agricultural programs to students from in-district towns, and offers the seven agricultural programs to out-of-district students.

+Colleges

+North Shore Community College opened in 1965, has two separate campuses the main campus is located in Danvers while the second smaller campus is located in nearby Lynn.